otthe/readme-directory-tree/README.md

 # readme-directory-tree
-Automatically updates a directory tree structure in your `README.md`.
+Automatically generates and updates a directory tree structure in your `README.md`.

 ## Features
 - Automatically generates and updates directory structure in a `README.md` file.